 What will happen:

-- Your surgeon will make an incision around your stoma.
+- Your healthcare provider will make an incision around your stoma.
 He will bring the ends of your ileum and colon out of your abdomen.
 He will connect them with stitches or staples.
 He may inject salt water to check for leaks.

 After your surgery: